sawani02/Angular/README.md

 # Angular

 Angular tutorial
+Angular: It is a framework to build client applications in HTML, CSS and Javascript/Typescript

+Typescript: Famous for angular

 ## Requirements
 - Install [Node.js](https://nodejs.org/en/) or yarn package manager
 - Angular CLI

+## Installation
 Check if npm is installed
 ```
 npm -v